 |Budget: $20 million||Financed by: Universal|

-Universal spent an estimated $20 million on this critically trashed remake of the critically trashed 1981 film, based on the book whose author trashed both versions.
+The budget for Endless Love was $20 million and Universal financed this critically trashed remake of the critically trashed 1981 film, based on the book whose author trashed both versions.
 Novelist Scott Spencer told the hollywoodreporter: “Endless Love was botched — misquoted, as it were — once in 1981, when Franco Zeffirelli tried to make a movie out of it, and it seems as if it has been even more egregiously and ridiculously misunderstood in the movie Universal Pictures is releasing.”
 After a strong domestic marketing spend that targeted young females, Endless Love opened over a crowded Valentine’s Day frame and was expected to pull in over $20 million.

 Endless Love opened against two other 80’s remakes — RoboCop and About Last Night and saw direct competition from the disaster Winter’s Tale.
 It came in below expectations with $13,307,125 — placing #5 for the frame led by The LEGO Movie in its second weekend.
 Endless Love was incredibly front loaded and sank 70.2% in its second weekend to $3,967,520 and plummeted 61.5% in its third frame to $1,526,780 and promptly lost most of its theater count.
 The domestic run closed after only five weeks with $23,438,250 (below the 1981 movie’s $31.1 million gross).